joaks1/PyMsBayes/doc/source/tutorials/multiple-model-analysis.rst

 that specifies the |dpp-msbayes|_ model.
 The last option is the path to the approximate posterior sample from the analysis under the |dpp-msbayes|_ models specified in the configuration file.
+This posterior-sample file is gzipped, but that's okay, because |pmb|_ can handle gzipped files just fine.

 Here is the output::